RobH0/ottergram/README.md

 **Dependencies:** bcrypt, connect-mongo, dotenv, ejs, express, express-session, mongodb, passport, passport-local, express-flash, multer, cloudinary.

-The web app was developed using an MVC design pattern for future scalability and maintainability.
-The front end was created using EJS and styled using CSS, providing a responsive design for mobile, tablet, laptop, and desktop users.
-On the back end, Node.js and Express.js are used to handle and respond to REST API requests made while the user interacts with the web app's front end in their browser.
-MongoDB is used to store data relating to user profiles, posts, likes, comments, and user sessions.
+The web app was developed using an MVC (model-view-controller) design pattern for future scalability and maintainability.

+The front-end was created using EJS and styled with CSS, providing a responsive design for mobile, tablet, laptop, and desktop users.

+The back-end utilizes Node.js and Express.js to handle and respond to REST API requests while users interact with the web app's front-end from their browser.

+MongoDB stores data relating to user profiles, posts, likes, comments, and sessions.

 ## Future Improvements/Optimizations

 Given more time, I would like to make the following improvements:
-- Add a notification system that notifies a user when another user likes or comments on one of their posts.
-- Implement a direct message feature that would allow users to directly text chat with one another.
+- Implement a direct messaging feature that allows users to text chat with one another.
 - Provide authenticated users with the ability to search for other users' profiles via a search bar.
 - Alter profile settings to include an option allowing the authenticated user to delete their account.
-- Improve design for mobiles and tablets.
+- Add ability for a user to directly reply to another user's comment.
+- Design a landing page.
 - Refactor code.
-- Design landing page.